wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 ## Manual

-TODO link
 Download the updated `wavefront-operator.yaml` and run the installation command below.
-You can keep the secret the same or go back to the [manual installation instructions]() to create another one.
+You can keep the secret the same or go back to the [manual installation instructions](#manual) to create another one.
 ```shell
 kubectl apply -f wavefront-operator-dir/wavefront-operator.yaml